International Tower Hill Mines (NYSE:THM) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of International Tower Hill Mines (NYSE:THM – Get Rating) in a research note published on Sunday.
+StockNews.com began coverage on shares of International Tower Hill Mines (NYSE:THM – Get Rating) in a research report released on Monday.
 The brokerage issued a sell rating on the stock.

 International Tower Hill Mines Price Performance